caestradaa/pasta_moisture_daproj/README.md

 This data analytical approach was made to answer specific questions and check some hypotheses about the actual pasta drying process, and help detect pain-points where opportunities can be capitalized.
 Some of the most importants are:
 - Which production line/pasta format has the most variant moisture results?
 Which pasta format tends to be dryer?
 - Does the weight of the pasta samples have any significant impact on the results of the moisture testers?**
-- How much moisture does the pasta lose from the end of the cooling stage to the cutting stage, resting in the storage silo?
+- How much moisture does the pasta lose from the end of the cooling phase to the stripper (cutting stage)?
 - Will it be necessary to modify the drying recipes individually for each drying cell instead of having a single modified recipe for all?

 ## Data Collection